 Air pollution is inherently a cumulative type of impact measured across an air basin.
 The Air Quality Impacts section above includes an analysis of the proposed project's contribution to cumulative air impacts.
-As demonstrated above, construction emissions associated with the proposed project would not exceed the SCAQMD thresholds for VOCs, NOx, CO, SOx, PM2.5, or PM10 emissions.
+As demonstrated above, construction emissions associated with the proposed project would not exceed the SCAQMD thresholds for VOCs, NO_x, CO, SO_x, PM{2.5}, or PM10 emissions.
 Additionally, operational impacts from criteria pollutant emissions would also not exceed SCAQMD thresholds.
-However, as discussed above, net new emissions associated with the future development of the proposed project would exceed the SCAQMD LSTs for PM10 during operational activities.
-As such, implementation of Mitigation Measure AIR-1 would require a project-specific assessment of potential localized impacts and if the project exceeds the applicable LST thresholds, a dispersion modeling analysis would be necessary to calculate health risk from project implementation.
-As such, future cumulative growth within the City could result in potential health risks.
-Therefore, air quality emissions associated with future development that may occur under the proposed project would result in cumulatively considerable impact.
+Therefore, air quality emissions associated with future development that may occur under the proposed project would not result in cumulatively considerable impact.